How to Write a Follow-up Email (That People Actually Respond To)

 Short

-Data from Marketo suggests that the optimal length of subject lines is currently 41 characters spread across 7 words.
-While the specifics will vary according to your own data, it gives you a good benchmark to aim for: Keep it short, and find a creative way to get to the point.
+Data from Marketo (summarized by Campaign Monitor) suggests that the optimal length of subject lines is 41 characters spread across 7 words.
+While the specifics will vary according to your own data, it gives you a good benchmark to aim for: Keep it short and find a creative way to get to the point.
+Optimize for mobile.

 Detailed